ohira-s/PicoFM_Synth/Doc/UsersManual.md

 0 is for Not-Unison mode.
 PiFM+S plays one tone for a note.
 In case of from 1 to 9, PiFM+S plays an original tone with another tone.
 The other tone has a frequency adding UNIS(Hz) value to the original tone.
 PiFM+S can play 6 notes maximum in the unison mode.

+6) ADJS:ON

+Sum of audio output levels of both the FM Synthesis and the Additive Synthesis should be less or equal than 255.
+However it is so hard to keep this rule during making sound.
+When you set ADJS (ADJuSt output levels) to 'ON', PiFM+S will automatically adjust the sum of audio output levels to 255 in keeping each level ratio.
+This is the internal process, so the output levels you entered are never changed.
+In case of ADJS OFF, wave form exceeding the maximum output level will be clipped.
+Normally you will get distorted sound.

 ## 7. ALGORITHM